Ghosts of Calcutta: A Retrospective

 It was something I did not realize until I came to live in India, for I was not born Calcutta – nor did I grow up in there.
-And, save for near annual trips back around Christmas time, I did not reside there until 2011, though people often ask me what it’s like to have ‘come home’.
-It’s an ironic question because I have not come home to a place I recognize but it does feel familiar and holds comforts that I cannot find elsewhere.
+And, save for periodic trips to Calcutta around Christmas time, I did not reside there until 2011, though people often ask me what it’s like to have ‘come home’.
+It’s an ironic question because I have not come home to a place I recognize as home but it does feel familiar and holds comforts that I cannot find elsewhere.

-My parents were at college in Calcutta during a vibrant period: legendary film-maker, Satyajit Ray was winning awards at Cannes and Venice; the name Bose was known for revolution and the Bose-Einstein Statistics rather than speaker systems; and conversation in the city was influenced by a vibrant intelligentsia, who could regularly be seen at The Calcutta Coffeehouse, located not far from my father’s home.
-This center of culture was where he and his friends, my mother among them, could be found absorbing the stimulating atmosphere after class at college.
-It was a time of cultural renaissance – the second one in modern times, its predecessor taking place during the British Raj in the late 19th and early 20th century.
+My parents were at college in Calcutta during a vibrant period: legendary film-maker, Satyajit Ray was winning awards at Cannes and Venice; the name Bose was known for revolution and Bose-Einstein Statistics rather than speaker systems; and conversation in the city was influenced by a vibrant intelligentsia, who could regularly be seen at Coffeehouse, located not far from my father’s home.
+This center of culture was where he and his friends, my mother among them, could be found absorbing the stimulating atmosphere after class.
+It was a time of cultural renaissance – the second one in modern times, its predecessor taking place during the British Raj in the late 19th and early 20th centuries.

 The thoroughfare of Calcuttans was dynamic with the very ground shifting beneath their feet as the masses raced forward.
 Issues such as land reform and wealth re-distribution, began to dominate public debate, and far left politics emerged as a challenge to the ruling Congress Party, the party of independence, which had evolved into an instrument of oligarchy in economics and dynasty in politics.

 In retrospect, it seems quite natural then, that I should fall in love and marry a girl from Calcutta.
-Without going into the details of our meeting, we both became convinced it was a function of fate with Calcutta being the critical variable: the charm of its haunts; the expression of its life; the flavour of its foods; the mellifluousness of its melodies.
-So, after living for two years in Canada, my wife and I decided to relocate to that abode, which had (at least in our minds) become synonymous with our serendipitous union.
+Without digressing into the details of our story, we both became convinced that Calcutta, more precisely our absorption of it, stood as one of the key elements around which we could so easily relate.
+So, after living for two years in Canada, my wife and I decided to relocate the city, which had been synonymous with our serendipitous union.

-Upon arrival back to Calcutta, my wife was surprised at how much the metropolis, increasingly citified, had changed in the brief span during which she was away.
-Three years on, I feel that the Calcutta, which I knew, that anchor of culture on to which I used to grip during the daily tumult of crossing the border of our Eastern home and the larger Western World, is dissolving into ether – no longer a corporeal presence.
-A phantom.
-Those of us who can remember it, those of us who experienced it, are haunted by its presence whether real or imagined, which still makes an impression even as its impact fades.
+Upon arrival back to Calcutta, my wife was surprised at how much the metropolis had changed even in the brief span during which she was away.
+Three years on, I feel that the Calcutta, which I knew, that anchor of culture on to which I used to grab on during the daily tumult of crossing the border of our Eastern home and the larger Western World, is dissolving into ether – no longer a tangible presence.

-The right to levy taxes was held by a wealthy family of prominent Hindu land-owners, who were close to the ruler, and helped him govern: the Sabarna RoyChowdhury family, sold their possession taxation rights to vast parst of the area to a British trading house called The East India Company, and soon after the British Raj was born.
+The right to levy taxes was held by Hindu landed gentry, and they made it their business to be close family of the Muslim ruler.
+Key among them, the Sabarna RoyChowdhury family, sold their possession taxation rights to vast parst of the area to a British trading house called The East India Company, and soon after the British Raj was born.